Explore History in the Real World

 Bring Digitized Archival Materials into Your Physical Space

-Just aim your iPhone or iPad at a flat surface, tap the screen to place your item, and move around to explore.
+Aim your iPhone or iPad at a flat surface, tap the screen to place your item, and move around to explore.
 Get in close to see fine details.
 Step back for an overview.
-Or walk around to see your item from all sides.
-As you move, Booksnake keeps the virtual item pinned in place—exactly where you want it.
+Walk around to see your item from all sides.
+As you move, Booksnake keeps the virtual item anchored in place—exactly where you want it.

 Get Booksnake on the App Store

-Booksnake is available for iPhone and iPad.
+Booksnake is a free app for iPhone and iPad.
 Booksnake requires iOS 17 or higher.
 See if Booksnake will work with your device.

 View in Your Space.
 Aim.
 Tap.
 Explore.

-Booksnake makes it feel like digitized items are physically present in your real-world surroundings.
+Booksnake brings your item into the real world, wherever you are.
 Explore an archival map on your office wall.
 Browse a historical newspaper on your kitchen counter.
 Read through a medieval manuscript on a picnic table.

 3.6 Million Items.
 And Counting.

-Booksnake offers access to more than 3.6 million digitized items held by the Library of Congress, with support for more archives on the way.
-Booksnake makes it easy to find and add your favorite sources.
-Search online catalogs, filter results, and examine items from right within Booksnake, just like you do in a Web browser.
-When you find an item you want to add to your library, tap Add to Booksnake, and Booksnake does the rest.
+Booksnake currently offers access to more than 3.6 million digitized items held by the Library of Congress, with support for more archives on the way.
+Search collections, filter results, and browse items from directly within the app, just like you would in a Web browser.
+When you find something you want to explore, tap Add to Booksnake.
+Booksnake does the rest, automatically transforming the item’s digital images into a custom, life-size virtual object, ready to place in your space.
+No specialist expertise required.

 Learn more about bringing your institution’s collections into Booksnake.